HRNavaei/Carinfo/readme.md

-A website for showing information about cars and also showing sellers available for each car along with their provided price and contact information.
+A website for displaying information about cars, including available sellers for each car along with their prices and contact information.

-Currently the API has been built and ready to use.
-Frontend part of the application is on development and the ready parts of the frontend are located in the "public" directory.
+Currently, the API has been built and is ready for use.
+The frontend part of the application is under development, and the completed portions are located in the "public" directory.